a-george/4707/README.md

 ### 2.1 PARSER

 1. **/src/backend/parser/gram.y**: Contains the PostgreSQL grammar.
-	Should be working for simple IGNORE statements.
+	Should be working for simple IGNORE statements, as listed below.

 2. **/src/backend/parser/gram.output**: Used for debugging purposes with bison in order to resolve shift/reduce and reduce/reduce conflicts in the grammar caused by the precedence of the IGNORE operation.
+    This file has since been deleted, as it is no longer needed for debugging purposes.

 3. **/src/backend/parser/gram.dot**: Graphical representation of the
 	grammar.
 Do not open, it will crash.
+This file has since been deleted, as it is no longer needed for debugging purposes.

 4. **/src/include/parser/kwlist.h**: Contains the added IGNORE keyword.
+    This file contains a simple list of keywords in alphabetical order.

-5. **/src/include/nodes/parsenodes.h**: Adds a node for the IGNORE clause to the Query struct so that it can be formulated into a query tree for further processing by the rewriter and the planner.
+5. **/src/include/nodes/parsenodes.h**: Adds a node for the IGNORE clause (*ignoreClause) to the Query struct so that it can be formulated into a query tree for further processing by the rewriter and the planner.
+Also adds adds an ignoreClause node to the struct for SELECT statements.

-6. **/src/backend/parser/analyze.c**: Transforms *ignoreClause into
-	something that can be parsed by the query tree.
+6. **/src/backend/parser/analyze.c**: Transforms an *ignoreClause node into something that can be parsed by the query tree.
+Adds *ignoreClause to general SELECT statements in isGeneralSelect, and a call to transformLimitClause for *ignoreClause.
+See the following file for further explaination.

 7. **/src/backend/parser/parse_clause.c**: This file did not actually need to be edited per the lab handout, since transformLimitClause is actually a general method designed to transform LIMIT and 'any allied expression' into type bigint.
-Thus, *ignoreClause can be transformed in analyze.c using this method.
+Thus, IGNORE / *ignoreClause can be transformed in analyze.c using this method.

 ### 2.2 PLANNER

 1. **/src/backend/optimizer/plan/planner.c**: Added preprocess_IgnoreClause.
 	Prepares IGNORE for the query tree.
-Copy of the LIMIT/OFFSET code, but changed to be for IGNORE.
-Some of the original LIMIT/OFFSET comments were left in.
+Similar to the LIMIT/OFFSET code, but changed to be for IGNORE.
+See comments in the code for specifics.

 2. **/src/backend/optimizer/plan/createplan.c**: Builds an Ignore plan node.